Update (last updated 8/13/21): The article has been updated with additional information.

 On June 29, Reddit announced that it was banning about 2,000 subreddits in an attempt to make its policy against hate speech more explicit.
 One of those banned forums is r/The_Donald, a pro-Trump subreddit known for spreading misinformation and bigoted content.
 The subreddit was quarantined in June 2019 by the platform following a Media Matters report on its users issuing calls to violence against law enforcement.
 In the months following the quarantine, the subreddit’s moderators created a backup forum that was then called TheDonald.win, which they then promoted on r/The_Donald and which the subreddit’s users officially moved to earlier in 2020 after a further crackdown from Reddit.

 TheDonald.win is now extending its efforts beyond just providing space for users of r/The_Donald.
-During June (and particularly since Reddit’s announcement yesterday), the moderators have helped launch new forums for multiple subreddits under the existing “.win” infrastructure.
+Since June, and particularly since Reddit’s announcement, the moderators have helped launch new forums for multiple subreddits under the existing “.win” infrastructure.
 Thus far, the forums that have clear ties to the subreddits include:

 - A forum for “r/GavinMcInnes” and “r/CensoredTV,” subreddits dedicated to Gavin McInnes, the founder of the far-right gang the Proud Boys, and his streaming platform censored.tv, respectively.
 The GavinMcInnes subreddit was banned in 2020 for “posting violent content.”
 While announcing the launch of the forum, a moderator thanked TheDonald “for not only giving us a place, but letting us roll this out early.”
 McInnes has promoted the forum on the social media platform Parler.